-Andy has been a Hideout performer since 2001, an instructor since 2003 and is currently the Director of both Education and Professional Development.
+Andy has been improvising since 2001.
 He’s endlessly intrigued by improv as an art form — directing Hideout shows like Maestro, Theatresports, Fakespeare, Live Nude Improv, and Fandom: Improvised Fan Fiction — but his big passion is sharing the transformational and empowering ideas of improv to anyone willing to listen.
-He runs The Hideout’s adult classes program and provides Austin companies with team building, professional development and general fun having.
+He runs The Hideout’s adult classes program and provides Austin companies with team building, professional development and general fun-having.

 Angie found improv back in 2013 while studying to become a life coach.
 She found that the concepts of life coaching – taking meaningful risks, reframing internal dialog around failure, and strengthening intuitive decision making – could all be better experienced and gained using hands-on practice through improvisation.
 Also, it’s way more fun.
 Angie ditched one-on-one coffee shop wisdom sessions to delve into the art of make-believe-with-a-room-full-of-strangers.
 She now regularly plays in mainstage shows at multiple Austin improv theaters and teaches at the Hideout Theatre (after stalking the Hideout as an intern, house manager, and stage tech until they figured out they couldn’t get rid of her).
 Outside of improv Angie balances her time as a plant-based chef and a Japanese translator.